heyitsgoad/Copilot-Playground/README.md

 ### Video Tracks

+Getting Started Guide for Copilot Governance from our 4-part webinar series and covers:

 - **Session 1: Copilot and Agent Governance Foundations in the M365 Admin Center**
   Deployment approach, the Copilot Control System, access and billing controls, and how to highlight or restrict agents.